the-turing-way/the-turing-way/chapters/reproducible_environments.md

     ```
     numpy==1.14.5
     ```
     - The requirement.txt file does not need to be hand written.
-Running the command `pip freeze > requirements.txt` will output a requirements.txt file that fully defines the python environment.
+Running the command `pip freeze > requirements.txt` will output a requirements.txt file that fully defines the Python environment.
 - runtime.txt
-    - Used to specify a particular version of python of R for the Binder to use.
+    - Used to specify a particular version of Python of R for the Binder to use.
     - To specify which version of R to use specify find the date it was captured on [MRAN](https://mran.microsoft.com/documents/rro/reproducibility) and include it in the runtime.txt file as
     ```
     r-<YYYY>-<MM>-<DD>
     ```
-    - To specify a version of python, similarly state the version in this file.
+    - To specify a version of Python, similarly state the version in this file.
 For example to use Python 2.7 the file would need to read
     ```
     python-2.7
     ```